saucelabs/sauce-docs/docs/test-fairy/api-reference/rest-api.md

 ## Getting Started

-Getting started with the REST API is easy, and can be done via command line with any programming language.
+Getting started with the REST API can be done via the command line with any programming language.
 Let's begin with a simple example.
-We will start by listing all our projects.
+We start by listing all our projects.

 A project is either an iOS app or an Android app (two apps with the same package name but on different platforms are considered two projects.)